ETM1123/divvy-data-pipeline/airflow/dags/readme.md

       }
       ```
         - In our case the two most important arguments are:
-          - start_date since there are no data available in the webpage prior to the start
+          - start_date since there are no data available in the webpage prior to April of 20202
           - catchup: This backfills all of the missed executions.
 For instance, if this was false we won't be able to get all the data since the start_date is in the past.
   - Define dag with default variables:
     ```python